crossplane/crossplane/design/design-doc-composition.md

 the 'to' field, but that is often not the case.
 Imagine for example a composite resource that could be satisfied by two compositions; one for Azure and another for GCP.
 Both clouds have similar geographic regions, but represent them differently; "West US 2" vs "us-west2".
-It's not possible to directly map one value from the composite resource to both sets of composed resources; you must pick either "West US 2" or "us-west2".
-This compromises the portability of the composite resource; it's values are only applicable to one cloud.
+It's not possible to map one value from the composite resource to both composed resource variants; you must pick either "West US 2" or "us-west2".
+This compromises the portability of the composite resource; it's values are only applicable to one infrastructure provider.
 In some cases this may be fine, but transform functions help where portability is desired.

 A transform function transforms the 'from' value, returning an altered 'to' value.
 For example the below map transform would take the value 'us-west' from